HL7/cql-ig/input/pages/patterns.md

 }
 ```

-#### Structural Options

-The other three approaches make use of structures such as PlanDefinition, RequestOrchestration, and the relationships between events and requests to establish the extent of an activity.
-See the [Clinical Guidelines](http://hl7.org/fhir/uv/cpg) implementation guide for more information on using these approaches to characterize and manage the extent of activities.

 When this pattern is used in FHIR resources, the CQL needs to take this into account by looking for the `codeOptions` extension:

 ```cql